Top 10 Female Lawyers in India

 Rebecca John

 Rebecca John began her legal career in 1990 when there were few female criminal defense attorneys.
-In 2013, the Delhi High Court named her as Senior Advocate, making her the first senior woman lawyer to do so in criminal law.
+In 2013, the Delhi High Court named her as a Senior Advocate, making her the first senior woman lawyer to do so in criminal law.
 She has extensive criminal law experience in the Supreme Court, appellate courts, and trial courts.
-She had dealt with a number of high-profile cases.
+She had dealt with many high-profile cases.

 Menaka Guruswamy